-There is not two other words in the language that can recall a more fruitful train of past remem-brances of friendship, than these.
-Look through your library, and when you cast your eyes upon a volume that contains the name of an old companion, it will say remember me.
-Have you an an ient album, the repository of mementos of offection?
-Turn over its leaves stained by the fingers of time, sit down and ponder upon the names enrolled on them; each speaks, each says remember me.
-Go into the crowded church yard the marble tembs, read the simple and brief in-scriptions that perpetuate the memory of departed ones; they too have a voice that speaks to the hearts of the living, and says, remember me.
-Walk in the scenes of early rambles; the well known paths of the winding streams, the over sprending trees, the green and gently sloping banks, will recall the dreams of juvenile pleasure, and the recollections of youthful companions; they too bear the treasured injunction, remember me.
-And this is all that is left of the wide circle of our earthly friends.
-Scattered by fortune, or called away by death, or thrown, without our hand by the changes of circumstances or of character; in time, we find our-solves left alone with the recollection of what they good or an evil conscience.-Polion.
+There is not two other words in the language that can recall a more fruitful train of past remen brances of friendship, than these.
+Look through your library, and when you cast your eyes upon a volume that contains the name of an old companion, if will say remember me.
+Have you an an-cient album, the repository of memeatos of early Turn over its leaves stained by th fingers of time, sit down and ponder upon the names enrolled on them; each speaks, each says, remember me.
+Go into the crowded church yard the marble tombe, read the simple and brief in scriptions that perpetuate the memory of departed ones; they too have a voice that speaks to the hearts of the living, and says, remember me.
+Walk in the scenes of early rambles; the well known paths of the winding streams, the over spreading the green and gently sloping banks, will recall the dreams of juvenile pleasure, and the recollections of youthful companions; they too bear the treathat is left of the wide circle of our earthly friends.
+Scattered by fortune, or called away by death, or thrown, without our hand by the changes of cirumstances or of character; in time, we find ourselves left alone with the recollection of what they